Vringo shares dive after court tosses patent claims

 AUSTIN, Texas The newest tool for internationally acclaimed organizing guru Marie Kondo in her global battle against messy rooms is an app.

-Vringo subsidiary I/P Engine had won a jury verdict of infringement against Google, finding that Google's AdWords platform infringed two patents on filtering Internet search results.
-The jury awarded over $30 million.
+Vringo subsidiary I/P Engine had won a jury verdict of infringement against Google and others for two patents on filtering Internet search results.

-However, the U.S. Court of Appeals for the Federal Circuit on Friday declared both patents invalid in a split ruling.
-Vringo shares were trading at 92 cents in afternoon trading, down over 70 percent.
+However, the U.S. Court of Appeals for the Federal Circuit on Friday declared both patents invalid.
+Vringo shares were trading at 88 cents in early afternoon trading, down over 72 percent.

 The case in the Federal Circuit is I/P Engine vs. Google et al., 13-1307.